mycelial/docs/docs/core-concepts/Architecture.md

 ### Development and Customization

 #### Custom Transform Development
-Mycelial offers a framework for developing custom transforms, enabling users to tailor data processing to specific needs and scenarios.
+Mycelial offers a framework for developing custom transforms (coming soon), enabling users to tailor data processing to specific needs and scenarios.

 #### Language and Tool Support
-Transforms can be developed using the Python programming language.
+Transforms can be developed using the Python programming language (coming soon).

 ### Performance Considerations